Sheryl888/tiny_theatres_assessment/README.md

 Make sure that my GitHub repo is updated!

-These steps can be done in class on Friday or over the weekend

- Write the DDL in a file named rcttc-schema.sql to create the database (#.# hours) Drop and create the database
+These steps can be done in class on Friday or over the weekend Write the DDL in a file named rcttc-schema.sql to create the database (#.# hours) Drop and create the database
  Create all of the tables
  Import the provided data (#.# hours)
  Import the csv file using Workbench or
  Run the provided SQL script
  Write the DML in a file named rcttc-data.sql to populate the database tables (#.# hours)
  Write insert-from-select statements to move the data from the denormalized table to the normalized tables

 Make sure that my GitHub repo is updated!

 These steps will be completed over the weekend

- Write the DML to make the necessary data updates (as outlined below) (#.# hours) Write the required queries (as outlined belowin a file named rcttc-queries.sql (#.# hours)
+ Write the DML to make the necessary data updates (as outlined below) (#.# hours) Write the required queries (as outlined below) in a file named rcttc-queries.sql (#.# hours)

 Make frequent commits to my GitHub repo!